 Other songs use classic country references include the lovely ‘Things You Learn the Hard Way’ with some shared life lessons, some of which were generated from a Facebook post.
 Lori McKenna is another reference point for her style of songwriting, which centres character’s life experiences over the overtly confessional lyrics.
 You can also see her having fun with creating characters on the cheating song ‘If Trouble Comes A Lookin’.

 Let Em Burn is a piano ballad, which tells the desolate story of a mother’s breakdown.
 This song has admirable ambition and emotional weight.
-However my only criticism of this album relates to the moments on this song where she tries to push her voice to go for some big Brandi Carlile vocal heights.
-Sometimes softer is better.

-Her strengths as a vocalist are better showcased on ‘Cheap Seats’ where she contemplates a dream of stardom from the back row of the mother church watching John Prine, hoping one day to emulate her hero and be able to put down her tip jap for music rather than waitressing.
+Her strengths as a vocalist are also showcased on ‘Cheap Seats’ where she contemplates a dream of stardom from the back row of the mother church watching John Prine, hoping one day to emulate her hero and be able to put down her tip jap for music rather than waitressing.
 I did read that she’s a social worker rather than a waitress so maybe this is another one where she takes on a different narrative perspective than the strictly personal.
 It’s a familiar story but she sings it with an endearing honesty and hopefulness.